20 Most Frequently Asked Questions About Tofu (And Answers)

 18. Is Tofu Only for Vegans?

 Not at all.
-Tofu is enjoyed globally by vegetarians, omnivores, flexitarians, and meat lovers looking for variety.
-It’s a delicious option for all diets.
+Tofu is enjoyed globally across Asian cuisines by omnivores, flexitarians, and vegans alike.

 19. What Are the Biggest Myths About Tofu?